 And just as promised, the #14 bus back to town arrived less than 20 minutes after we saw the previous one pass.

 Granted, we sat in the bus for half an hour waiting at the Lao-Thai Friendship Bridge parking lot, but it was a small price to pay for cheap, reliable, and air-conditioned transportation back to the city.

 Is Buddha Park worth the visit?
 If you’ve only got a day or two in Vientiane, it’s a big trip to squeeze in.
 If you’re here for longer, however, Buddha Park is a must.

 If you’re not traveling on a backpacker budget, and/or are traveling with others, hiring a taxi through your guesthouse in Vientiane will help cut down some time.

-There’s a bit of [optional] “climbing” involved — Don’t be concerned if you have mobility issues.
+—Don’t be concerned if you have mobility issues.
 Buddha Park is completely flat and wide concrete paths were added in late 2017 around the entire park.
-However, if you wish to climb the four levels of the giant pumpkin (totally optional), you’ll need to know ahead of time that some parts require climbing stairs through small spaces.
+However, if you wish to climb the four levels of the giant pumpkin (totally optional), you’ll need to know ahead of time that some parts require climbing stairs through very tight spaces.

 See below for our recommendations on where to stay in Vientiane.